adriankuehn/financebets/README.md

 # FinanceBets
-Full Stack Development of a virtual broker for crypto currencies in the form of an app  (FinanceBets) including server and website programming
+Full Stack Development of a virtual broker for crypto currencies in the form of an app  (FinanceBets) including server and website programming: <a href="https://financebets.de">https://financebets.de</a><br /><br />

 Key functionalities Server:
 * Receive and store current prices of crypto currencies from external APIs